zulip/zulip/templates/zerver/help/include/when-to-start-a-new-topic.md

-To get the full benefits of Zulip's topic model, When starting a new conversation, you should start a new topic!
+To get the full benefits of Zulip's topic model, when starting a new conversation, you should start a new topic!

 Starting a topic is like a lighter weight version of giving your email a subject.